The 28 Very Best Views in Greece to Add to Your Itinerary

 The View of Ios Chora

-The island of Ios, known for its Greek nightlife and beaches, also has one of the most breathtaking views from its main town, Chora, in The Cyclades.
+The island of Ios, known for its Greek nightlife and beaches, also has one of the most picturesque views from its main town, Chora, in the Cyclades.

 Perched on a hillside, Chora is a maze of narrow, winding streets, whitewashed houses, and blue-domed churches, all leading up to a panorama of the Aegean Sea and Sikinos island on the horizon.